ibm-cloud-docs/sell/service-metering-integration.md

 *	{{site.data.keyword.cloud_notm}} is configured for a monthly billing cycle and time is represented in Coordinated Universal Time (UTC).
 * You must test usage submission and validate your results to describe how the monthly billing cycle is calculated.

-For more information about pricing, see [How to calculate your costs](/docs/billing-usage?topic=billing-usage-cost#cost).
+For more information about pricing, see [Estimating your costs](/docs/account?topic=account-cost).

 ## Configuration properties